Conformal anomaly and gravitational pair production: Particle production and effective action

-In order to keep Eq.~\eq{eq_main} as simple as possible, we used the convention that this equation has a relation to the pair production if and only if $\avr{T^\mu_{\ \mu}} \geqslant 0$.
-Otherwise, $\Gamma < 0$ is equivalent to $\Gamma \equiv 0$ because a negative pair production rate does not lead to the production of pairs.
+In Eq.~\eqref{eq_main}, we used the convention that this equation has a relation to the pair production iff $\avr{T^\mu_{\ \mu}} > 0$.
+Otherwise, $\Gamma \leqslant 0$ is equivalent to $\Gamma \equiv 0$ because a negative production rate does not lead to the production of pairs.

-The particle production rate of $N$ massless scalar degrees of freedom in the curved $d=3+1$ dimensional spacetime (described by the metric $g_{\mu\nu}$) in the presence of the classical electromagnetic field (characterized by the field strength $F_{\mu\nu}$) has been found in the recent work~\cite{Wondrak2023}\footnote{We have slightly re-arranged and combined the original expressions of Ref.~\cite{Wondrak2023} for further convenience.}:
+The rate density of the particle production of $N$ massless scalar degrees of freedom (with $N=1$ for a neutral field and $N=2$ for a complex field) in the curved $d=3+1$ dimensional spacetime (described by the metric $g_{\mu\nu}$) in the presence of the classical electromagnetic field (characterized by the field strength $F_{\mu\nu}$) has been found recently~\cite{Wondrak2023}: